 Your last step is to ask your lender if their interest rates are precomputed or simple.
 Precomputed rates are precalculated for every year of your loan.
 This means you’ll pay seven years of interest on a seven-year loan, even if you pay your loan off early.
 Simple interest rates are a better choice because they only apply to your outstanding balance.

 Things to consider before you sign up for in-house car financing

 While in-house car financing is a convenient option, it should be avoided wherever possible.
-This is because dealership loans often come with much higher interest rates and less flexible terms than traditional loans.
-For this reason, it’s really important that you only sign up for one if you’re 100% certain that you can afford to make your payments on time.
+This is because dealership loans often come with much higher interest rates and less flexible terms than traditional car loans.
+For this reason, it’s really important that you only sign up for it if you’re 100% certain that you can afford to make your payments on time.

 If you don’t make your payments on time, you risk badly damaging your credit score and potentially even losing your vehicle in the end.
 This is why you need to read your loan contract carefully and make sure you’re ready to take on the extra expense of in-house financing before you sign on the dotted line.

 There are a number of options you might want to consider instead of applying for in-house financing:

 - Personal loans.
 Your best bet to get better interest rates for your car loan would be to go through an online personal loan lender, credit union or big bank.
 These institutions have to compete with each other to give you the best rates, so they may be more willing to skew your loan terms in your favour.